-- An echocardiogram (a test which uses sound waves to determine and structure and function of the heart) will sometimes, but not always, give an accurate idea of pulmonary artery pressure.
-This test is painless, takes about 30 minutes, and is easily performed in the doctor’s office.
-In order to get the clearest images possible, it’s important for children to cooperate and hold very still.
-Children younger than 3 who are restless may be given a medication (a sedative) to help them relax during a length procedure.
+- An echocardiogram (a test which uses sound waves to determine the structure and function of the heart) may reveal elevated pulmonary artery pressure.
+This test is painless, takes about 30 minutes, and is easily performed in a doctor’s office.
+To get the clearest possible images, it’s important for your child to hold still.
+Children younger than 3 who are restless may be given a sedative to help them relax during the lengthy procedure.

-- Blood tests may help identify the underlying cause of the pulmonary hypertension as well as related medical conditions that occur as a result of the high blood pressure.
+- Blood tests may help identify the cause of the pulmonary hypertension, as well as related medical conditions that occur as a result of high blood pressure.

-- CT scans of the chest show the lungs in more detail than a chest x-ray and better detects certain problems.
+- CT scans of the chest show the lungs in more detail than a chest x-ray and better detect certain problems.

-- Cardiac MRI is a non-invasive test that shows the structure and function of the heart without the radioactive radiation used in x-rays.
+- A cardiac MRI is a non-invasive test that shows the structure and function of the heart without the radioactive radiation used in x-rays.

 - Pulmonary function tests measure breathing and lung capacity.